JaspreetSingh2110/SystemDesign/README.md

 * **Parking Lot**
 * **Elevator System**

+### Class diagrams can be found [here](https://github.com/JaspreetSingh2110/SystemDesign/tree/main/ClassDigrams)

 ## Upcoming
 Others low level system design's implementation is in progress.
-It will be released soon.
+It will be available soon.

 ## License
 This repository is released under the [MIT license](https://opensource.org/licenses/MIT).
 This means you are free to use this software in any personal, open-source or commercial projects.